MAIRIN BRIODY: SIGNAL

-On an evening over a hundred years earlier, Russian-born artist Sonia Delaunay walked down a street in Paris and witnessed for the first time the newly installed electric lamp posts.
+On an evening over a hundred years earlier, Ukrainian-born artist Sonia Delaunay walked down a street in Paris and witnessed for the first time the newly installed electric lamp posts.
 At the time, society was being transformed by new technologies, global politics were precarious and Europe was on the brink of war.
 In among all this, Delaunay saw the street lights as a promise of the future, resulting in a series of paintings exploding with rhythmic colour.

 In Briody’s paintings, she draws from her own experience and that of Delaunay to connect the viewer with the world beyond the turmoil of the political moment of today and to convey a feeling of optimism, a belief that there is a deep, sustainable and equal future ahead.

 & OPENING HOURS

 This exhibition may be available for viewing once again when the Gallery re-opens after temporary closure.